6 Reasons You Should Be Eating Carbs

 Research suggests that increasing your soluble-fiber intake (a type of fiber found in carb-rich foods like oatmeal and beans) by 5 to 10 grams each day could result in a 5 percent drop in "bad" LDL cholesterol.
 Similarly, people who eat more whole grains (think brown rice, bulgur, quinoa) also tend to have lower LDL cholesterol and higher "good" HDL cholesterol.

 4. Carbs will help you trim your waistline.

 Swapping refined grains for whole grains may help reduce total body fat and belly fat, according to research in the Journal of Nutrition.
 In the study, adults who ate about 3 servings of whole grains a day had about 2.4 percent less body fat and 3.6 percent less abdominal fat than those who ate less than a quarter of a serving.

 After overweight women followed a "low-carbohydrate" diet for a week (they were told to completely eliminate carbohydrates from their diets) they did worse on tests of working memory (i.e., why did I walk into this room?) and visuospatial memory (remembering locations on a map) than their counterparts who followed a "low-calorie" diet, based on American Dietetic Association guidelines, in a study from Tufts University.

-Eating a breakfast made with "slow-release" carbohydrates, such as oatmeal or bran cereal, 3 hours before exercise may help burn more fat, according to a study from the Journal of Nutrition.
-Here’s why: in the study, eating "slow-release" carbohydrates didn't spike blood sugar as high as eating refined carbohydrates, such as white toast.
+Eating a breakfast made with "slow-release" carbohydrates, such as whole grains like oatmeal or bran cereal, three hours before exercise may help burn more fat, according to a study from the Journal of Nutrition.
+In the study, eating "slow-release" carbohydrates didn't spike blood sugar as high as eating refined carbohydrates, such as white toast.
 In turn, insulin levels didn't spike as high and because insulin plays a role in signaling your body to store fat, having lower levels may help you burn fat.